LuYuPromax/DFL-LORA/README.md

 ### Datasets

-Currently, ConLoRA supports some GLUE datasets and the GSM8k dataset.
+Currently, DFL-LoRA supports some GLUE datasets and the GSM8k dataset.
 To use them, follow these steps:

 1. Go to the `utils` folder.